PralhadBehera/Fronted-Backend/README.md

 # Angular 15 Node.js MongoDB example: CRUD Application
+This is forked project By for Devops purpose

 In this tutorial, I will show you how to build a full-stack (MEAN stack) Angular 15 + Node.js + MongoDB example with a CRUD Application.
 The back-end server uses Node.js + Express for REST APIs and connects with MongoDB database, front-end side is an Angular App with HTTPClient.